Space News

 That time has now come and we need your help.
 We're soliciting your nominations for the Top 20 grails of SpaceBooks, those books which are the rarest and most desirable.
 We have some ideas about this, but we want to hear from you in a two step process.

 First, we're seeking nominations.
-From now until October 30th, you can nominate your selections at this link.
+From now until Oct.
+30, 2007, you can nominate your selections on our website.

-On November 1st, we'll post our selection of the books most nominated and ask you to vote on the top 20 books.
-About 2 weeks later, we'll unveil our page of the winners, along with images and descriptions.
+On Nov.
+1, 2007, we'll post our selection of the books most nominated and ask you to vote on the top 20 books.
+About two weeks later, we'll unveil our page of the winners, along with images and descriptions.

 Some books become grails by virtue of the particular edition or having been signed by certain person(s) and you can specify this in your nomination.